Dhanoosh/sovrin-demo-DID/README.md

 ## Usage

 After setting up, run the provided Python script to demonstrate the creation of a DID using Sovrin within the PEMT-CoSim environment.

+## Source
+This code is adapted from the [Hyperledger Indy SDK documentation](https://github.com/hyperledger/indy-sdk)